Akram-BSMRSTU/Group7/README.md

 Nafis Khan

 About Me
-I'm a full time sqa engineer at Riseup labs.Studied at Daffodil International University.
+I'm a full-time SQA engineer at Riseup Labs.
+Studied at Daffodil International University.